luoqian67/docker-alpine-redis/README.md

 * `3.2.0`, `3.2`, `3`, `stable`, `latest` (2016-05-06, [Dockerfile][dockerfile_3_2], [Release notes][release_notes_3_2])
 * `3.2.0-k8s`, `3.2-k8s`, `3-k8s`, `stable-k8s`, `latest-k8s` ([Dockerfile][dockerfile_3_2_k8s] for Kubernetes)

+> NOTE: The default configuration in Redis 3.2.x binds to localhost and enables protected-mode.
+We don't need this since Docker networks provide complete isolation for containers.
+A simple workaround is to `bind 0.0.0.0` explicitly to disable this protection and revert to the previous behavior in 3.0.x.
+The images above set this in `/etc/redis.conf`.

 #### Old 3.0.x Version Tags

 * `3.0.7`, `3.0`, `old` (2016-01-28, [Dockerfile][dockerfile_3_0], [Release notes][release_notes_3_0])